larsjuhljensen/tagger/README.md

 #### Type-pairs ####

 Often, one wants to record that two terms have occurred together, not just the fact that either has occurred individually.
-For example, we might be interested in viral proteins that interact with human proteins, and would want to generate a score for how often influenza and human proteins are mentioned together.
+For example, we might be interested in viral proteins that interact with human proteins, and would want to find out which human proteins the influenza protein hemagglutinin interacts with, and to generate a score for each pair.

 To do this, a file that specifies the types of entities that can form interesting pairs should be generated.
 It is specified with the --type-pairs command line option.
 The type-pairs file contains the following two tab separated columns: